scrapy/scrapy/README.rst

 Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
-It can be used for a wide range of purposes, from data mining to monitoring and automated testing.
+It can be used for a wide range of purposes, from data mining to monitoring and automated testing platform.

 Scrapy is also maintained by Zyte_ (formerly Scrapinghub) and the `many other contributors`_.